dfunk2/OSII/wk9_MkdirNamei/README.md

 Implementing a Very, Very Simple File System (VVSFS).
 Week 5: Create the file for holding the simulated file system.
 Week 6: Managing free blocks.
 Week 7: Adding inode support.
 Week 8: Adding directories.
+Week 9: Making subdirectories (mkdir) and namei() which maps a path to an inode.